Skip to content

 Jonna & Alex

-It’s during the Minnesotan winter that Alex & Joanna decided, prior to their ceremony in the Twin Cities, to do their engagement session.
-They didn’t want to wait for the summer, so they coordinated their outfits and picked a warm and nice indoor location: the Landmark Center in St Paul.
+It was during the Minnesota winter that Alex & Joanna decided, prior to their ceremony in the Twin Cities, to do their engagement session.
+They didn’t want to wait for the summer, so they coordinated their outfits and picked a warm and nice indoor location: the Landmark Center in St. Paul.

 If you are searching for the perfect indoor location for an engagement session in Saint Paul, MN, or you want to plan your wedding day in a historic and photogenic venue, then I am happy to present you the Landmark Center through Joanna & Alex’s session!